DB14734/fragarach/README.md

 # Fragarach

-## Open Source CRYPTOSINT Framework
+## Modular CRYPTOSINT Framework

-Fragarach is an open source intelligence framework for cyprotcurrency investigations and forensics.
+An opensource intelligence framework for cryptocurrency forensics and investigations.